Towards Combinatorial Interpretability of Neural Computation: Modeling Computation and Combinatorial Disentanglement

+We demonstrate that that Cascading Disentanglement works for a small example network where we add an embedding layer to the two layer networks we have described earlier in the paper.
+Specifically, Figure~\ref{disentangled heat map} depicts three example networks trained via gradient descent, where three different types of embeddings are added to the feature circuit depicted in Figure~\ref{Feature Circuit 1}.
+Each row of matrices is a different type of embedding, where the rightmost column depicts the embedding being used: in the middle row, the embedding $C_0$ is the identity function (i.e., no embedding), in the top row it is a Hadamard matrix, and the bottom row it is a symmetric random embedding.

+The middle column depicts the raw matrix $W_1$, i.e., prior to disentanglement.
+In the case of the identity embedding (middle row) feature channel coding is clear.
+In the case of the Hadamard and random embeddings, the $W_1$ matrices look random.
+The leftmost column depicts the result of disentanglement: the matrix obtained by the product $W_1C_0$.
+As described above, this gives us $C_1$ since $W_1 C_0 \approx C_1 D_1 C_0 \approx C_1 D_1 D_1^* \approx C_1$.
+This reveals the feature channel encoding hidden within $W_1$ for both the Hadamard embedding and the random embedding.
+In other words, multiplying by $C_0$ undoes the implicit embedding that was learned by the network in $W_1$, and reveals the feature channel codes.

 This is a good place to pause and contemplate the power of disentanglement.
-If one were to look at the activations of the raw $W_1$ matrices, before disentanglement, then the activations of neurons and the relative magintude of the weights might be quite misleading.
-For example, in the Hadamard embedding example, it would seem from $W_1$ that for Neuron 3, the weights in columns 2 and 15 are the most important (as they are of the largest magnitude), and yet we know from the disentangled matrix that these weights are just the result of the embedding space: the weights in these columns are not explaining in any way what neuron 3 is contributing to the computation.
-From the disentangled matrix $C_1$ we can tell that Neuron 3 is part of the coding for fetaures $(x_2 \land x_{12})$ and $(x_0 \land x_{9})$.
-This is the power of the combinatorial disentanglement, if we wanted to decide which weights or neurons to prune, which to apply dropout to during training and so on, doing so in the disentangled space would give us the insights that are missing when using activation space approaches.
+The relative magnitudes of the weights in the raw $W_1$ matrices, before disentanglement, might be quite misleading.
+For example, in the Hadamard embedding example, it would seem from $W_1$ that for Neuron 3, the weights in columns 2 and 15 are the most important (as they are of the largest magnitude), and yet we know from the disentangled matrix that these weights are just the result of the embedding space: the weights in these columns do not explain what neuron 3 is contributing to the computation.
+From the disentangled matrix $C_1$ we can tell that Neuron 3 is part of the coding for features $(x_2 \land x_{12})$ and $(x_0 \land x_{9})$.
+This is the power of combinatorial disentanglement: if we want to decide which weights or neurons to prune, which to apply dropout to during training and so on, doing so in the disentangled space would give us the insights that are missing when using activation space approaches.